JussiLem/RecipeBook/README.md

 The components and screens are separated so they can be more easily recycled in the application.
 The graphql folder contains auto generated files are created by the appsync.
+The original schema that can be edited can be found from:
+``/amplify/backend/api/recipebook/schema.graphql``

 ````bash
 src/